 TTIP: ease access to US market, protect EU standards, reform dispute settlement

-An EU-US trade deal must open up US market access for EU firms, but not undermine EU standards, say MEPs in recommendations, voted Wednesday, to EU trade negotiators.
+An EU-US trade deal must open up US market access for EU firms, but must not undermine EU standards, say MEPs in recommendations, voted Wednesday, to EU trade negotiators.
 To settle trade-related investor-state disputes, a new justice system, run by publicly-appointed judges and subject to scrutiny and transparency rules, should replace private arbitration under the Investor-State Dispute Settlement (ISDS) system, they add.

 Parliament approved its recommendations to European Commission Transatlantic Trade and Investment Partnership (TTIP) negotiators by 436 votes to 241, with 32 abstentions.

 "Unprecedented globalization is under way and our citizens and businesses are right in the middle of it.
 As parliamentarians, it is our democratic duty to shape this process.
 If it is to work for the benefit of the people, then it cannot be left in the hands of the negotiators alone.
 That is why we have drafted this resolution and spelt out the principles for the kind of trade agreement we want the Commission to conclude", said rapporteur Bernd Lange (S&D, DE).

 "We demand a more transparent process, robust workers' rights and protection for personal data and public services.
 We insist that the right of lawmakers on both sides of the Atlantic to legislate must not be undermined by private arbitration courts or other bodies", he continued, concluding that "we have given clear guidance for the Commission on what kind of deal we want.
 And if, at the end of the day, the agreement is bad, we will reject it.
 If it's good, we will vote in favour".

 New system to resolve investor-state disputes